Remember to celebrate and discuss this week’s learning experiences with your child.

-Thank you to everyone who has signed up to be a Parent Class Rep this year.
-If you are still keen to get involved, help our Kura and contribute to your class community, please contact your child’s teacher asap.
-If you have any questions, please feel free to contact the PTA on email@example.com
+Thank you to everyone who has signed up to be a Parent Class Rep (PCR) this year.
+We now have 13 out of 20 PCR.
+We are looking forward to meeting you all on Thursday 1 September in the staffroom at 1:45 pm, to highlight potential roles and responsibilities for 2022.
+If you are still keen to get involved, help our kura and contribute to your class community, please contact your child’s teacher asap.
+If you have any questions, please contact the PTA at [email protected].

-During weeks 5 and 6, we had 24 student cases and 5 staff.
-If your child is experiencing symptoms of COVID please stay at home and inform the school by clicking on the following link.
+Last week, we had four student cases.
+If your child is experiencing symptoms of COVID or flu, please stay at home and inform the school by clicking on the following link.

 To help build community relationships and embrace diversity, remember to check the calendar of community events to connect and enjoy with friends and whānau across our beautiful city.
 I would love to hear your story and how we can support you and your whānau to connect with our school.
 Alternatively, please make an appointment with the school office.

 Thank you for modelling our school values of kindness, respect and resilience.
-Please remember – Anei au, tō pou whirinaki – I am here, I can support you.
+Please remember – Anei au, tō you whirinaki – I am here, I can support you.